Schizotypal Personality Disorder Treatment for Teens in Dallas, Texas

 How Much Does Schizotypal Personality Disorder Therapy and Treatment for Adolescents Cost Without Health Insurance Coverage?

-The cost of treatment for adolescents without health insurance coverage varies depending on several factors.
-However, each session can cost from $100 to $300 per hour, depending on the type of therapy and the therapist’s experience.
-The total cost for treatment depends on how long your teenager receives treatment and whether it is inpatient or outpatient.
+If you do not have health insurance, the cost of treatment for your adolescent varies depending on several factors.
+Individual therapy sessions average $150 to $250, while more comprehensive programming, like PHPs, can cost $350 to $850 per week.
+The total cost depends on how long your teenager receives treatment and whether it is inpatient or outpatient.

 Inpatient or residential treatment costs far more than outpatient treatment, such as day treatment programs.
-We encourage you to call BasePoint Academy today to inquire about our treatment options for schizotypal personality disorder and the financial assistance you may qualify for.
-If your teen does not have insurance, they may be eligible for Medicaid or other scholarship-based programs.
-Our financial counselors can work with you and answer questions about how to get treatment for schizotypal personality disorder.
+Call BasePoint Academy today to inquire about our treatment options for schizotypal personality disorder and any financial assistance you may qualify for.
+If your teenager does not have insurance, they may be eligible for Medicaid or scholarship-based programs.
+Our financial counselors will work with you and answer questions about how your teen can access treatment for STPD.

 How Much Does Schizotypal Personality Disorder Therapy and Treatment for Adolescents Cost with Health Insurance Assistance?

-Two federal laws mandate that insurance providers offer benefits at the same level they cover medical and surgical care.
-However, there are exceptions to these rules.
-Call BasePoint Academy today or contact us for more information about our therapy options and to verify your insurance coverage.
-Our admission specialists are adept at working with insurance providers across Texas and can help estimate your potential out-of-pocket costs.
+Two federal laws mandate that insurance providers offer benefits for mental health care at the same level they cover medical and surgical care.
+However, there are exceptions to these rules, and BasePoint Academy can clarify your coverage.
+Contact us today for more information about our therapy options for your teen and to verify your insurance coverage.

 Contact BasePoint Academy Today